Mohegan Sun Casino – Wolf Den

 Todd La Torre sounds amazing and has more than proven to be a great addition to the band.
 Two days after the show Todd posted this to his Facebook page.
 A sign of good things.
 Be sure to check out Todd La Torre’s Facebook page at the link below for some Facebook Live posts from the road.

-Check out the photos from the show at the Mohegan Sun Wolf Den:
+Photos from the show at the Mohegan Sun Wolf Den:

 Full set list: